amuhammad-microsoft/Azure-AI-102-IaC/README.md

 # Azure AI Sandbox - AI-102 Exam Preparation Repository

 **Azure AI Sandbox** is a comprehensive, hands-on environment designed for both proof-of-concept development and preparation for the AI-102 exam.
-This repository provides a ready-to-deploy Bicep template that provisions a full suite of Azure AI services – including a Generic Cognitive Services account, Computer Vision, Custom Vision Training (deployed to eastus2) and Custom Vision Prediction (deployed to eastus), Face API, Form Recognizer, Immersive Reader, Speech Services, Text Analytics, Translator, and Azure Cognitive Search – all while following Azure Cloud Adoption Framework (CAF) best practices for resource naming and configuration.
+This repository provides a ready-to-deploy Bicep template that provisions a full suite of Azure AI services – including a Generic Cognitive Services account, Computer Vision, Custom Vision Training (deployed to eastus2) and Custom Vision Prediction (deployed to eastus), Face API, Form Recognizer, Immersive Reader, Azure OpenAI Service (including Defender and RAI policies), Speech Services, Text Analytics, Translator, and Azure Cognitive Search – all while following Azure Cloud Adoption Framework (CAF) best practices for resource naming and configuration.
 This sandbox helps you gain practical experience with real-world deployments, overcome common configuration challenges, and streamline your exam preparation process.

 ## Overview